unclereeemus/ytmp/README.md

 	work for you feel free to do a global replace of the bind (the keynames are not always what's shown in this help so consult the fzf manpage to see what fzf calls them)
-  - also unfortunately the program does not check and will not tell you if you've entered something unexpected/wrong or do not have all the dependencies installed
+  - also unfortunately the program does not check and will not tell you if you've entered something unexpected/wrong or do not have all the dependencies installed. so be sure when passing ranges that the lesser number is first and pass p|l|m only to options stated to accept them.
 ```